Painting a Still Life of Apples

 The colour harmony

-I liked the composition of the setup, and the colours were quite simple too.
+I liked the composition of the still life setup, and the colours were quite simple too.
 The colour harmony is a triad of yellow, red and its complimentary, green.

 The values were also deliberately simple.
 I knew I wanted a chiaroscuro effect, using a dark, greenish background, the complimentary of the main subject matter – red apples.